I will be providing regular updates to you on the Government's response to coronavirus (COVID-19).

 Secondary school and college students will also receive twice weekly tests.

 The vaccine is currently being rolled out to priority groups, you will be contacted when you are able to receive the vaccine, either by central NHS or your GP.

 We must practice good hygiene which includes regular hand washing, sneezing/coughing into a tissue that is then thrown away.
 Follow advice to wash your hands frequently, for 20 seconds every time.
 You should also avoid touching your face, and food, without washing your hands immediately beforehand.
 To prevent infection, these measures are all recommended.
 Avoid close contact with anyone showing symptoms of respiratory illness such as coughing and sneezing and practice self-isolation if you show these symptoms.
 Click here for more information.

-If you have a high temperature (37.8c) or a new continuous cough, the Government advises that you stay at home for 7 days.
-Should someone show any of these symptoms, the whole household must stay isolated for 14 days.
+If you have a high temperature (37.8c) or a new continuous cough or other symptoms of Covid-19, you must self isolate.
 This will help to others in our community while you are infectious.
 For further information and advice, please visit the NHS website.

 If you are concerned that you or a family member may have symptoms of the virus, current government advice can be found here.
 To protect yourself and others, do not go to a GP, pharmacy or hospital.
 Instead of ringing 111, please visit here.
 Only call 111 if you cannot get help online.